JanssenProject/jans/docs/admin/lock/lock-master.md

 ## Logs

-Lock Master creates the following logs
+Lock Master creates the following logs:

 * lock_master_config.log
 * lock_master_audit.log -- RDBMS option
 * lock_master_jwt_status.log

 ## CLI / TUI

 Admins can manage Lock Master runtime configuration and see activity using the Jans CLI or TUI.

-* Create/Read/Update/Delete Policy Stores
+- Create/Read/Update/Delete Policy Stores
-* Total Number of Authz requests per day
+- Total Number of Authz requests per day
-* View/Search current Cedarling clients by searching for username
+- View/Search current Cedarling clients by searching for username
-  * View authz activity for this Cedarling client
+    - View authz activity for this Cedarling client

 ## OAuth Security

 Cedarling should present an SSA during client registration.
 This will enable Cedarlings to obtain access tokens with scopes for OAuth protected Lock Master endpoints.